Secure Linear MDS Coded Matrix Inversion: Appendix 1 --- Proofs of Section

 \begin{proof}{[Theorem \ref{MDS_CC_thm}]} The encoding vectors applied locally by each of the $n$ workers correspond to a row of $\Gb$.
 The encoding by all the workers then corresponds to $\Gbt\cdot(\widehat{\Ab^{-1}})^\top$, for $\Gbt=\Ib_T\otimes\Gb$, as in \eqref{enc_identity}.
 Consider any set of responsive workers $\I$ of size $k$, whose encodings comprise $\Gbt_\I\cdot(\widehat{\Ab^{-1}})^\top$.
 By Theorem \ref{MDS_thm}, $\Gb_\I$ is invertible.
 Hence, the decoding step reduces to inverting $\Gb_\I$, which corresponds to $\Dbt_\I=\Ib_T\otimes(\Gb_\I)^{-1}$, and is performed online. \end{proof}

-\begin{proof}{[Lemma \ref{lem_sol_opt_prob}]} The first two constraints are satisfied by the definition of $\Gb$, which meets the balanced and sparsest constraints with equality; for the given parameters.
+\begin{proof}{[Lemma \ref{lem_sol_opt_prob}]} The first two constraints are satisfied by the definition of $\Gb$, which meets the sparsest and balanced constraints with equality; for the given parameters.
 The last constraint is implied by 3) of Theorem \ref{MDS_thm}.